As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Perhaps the best Harvest Moon Switch game is Winds of Anthos.
 This is a good entry into the series with handy features like automatically picking the tool you need for you, a variety of mounts, pets, and an open world with plenty of forageables.

-The art style in Winds of Anthos is a little different from previous entries but goes to show that the team is embracing change and trying new things with the future of the Harvest Moon franchise.
+The art style in Winds of Anthos is a little different from previous entries, but it goes to show that the team is embracing change and trying new things with the future of the Harvest Moon franchise.

 Harvest Moon games - Light of Hope - two people in conversation with a text box